Providing Scoliosis Treatment For More Than 20 Years

 We encourage you to consult with your Orthopedic Surgeon prior to beginning any intensive treatment, such as scoliosis boot camps.
 The reason is simple – these intensive, high-force tractions and exercises could destabilize the spine, leading to an increase in curvature once treatment ends.
 Besides the potential for destabilization, this method employs some rather intimidating high-force equipment (pictured below) and is very expensive.
 The method is extremely dangerous in adolescents who are still growing.
 Scoliosis is a disorder that progresses with growth.
 How can a two-week “boot camp” halt progression in a 10 year old with four more years of growth?
 There are no clinically-randomized studies that indicate this scoliosis treatment has any positive long-term outcome.

-Rigid Braces – on the surface, it seems logical that a rigid brace, such as the Boston brace, should help to stabilize scoliosis.
+Rigid Braces – on the surface, it seems logical that a rigid brace, such as the Boston brace, or the Milwaukee Brace (see recent study) should help to stabilize scoliosis.
 Although it might stabilize the spine initially, it simultaneously inhibits natural muscular activity, leading to varying degrees of muscle atrophy.
 In these instances, when the brace is removed, the muscles often fail to maintain any skeletal correction or stabilization that might have occurred due to the brace.
 The results are usually disappointment and recommendations by your Orthopedist for spinal fusion surgery as the only remaining option.
 Another factor that reduces rigid brace success is lack of compliance – these bulky braces are difficult to hide beneath clothing and are extremely uncomfortable – wearing them for the prescribed daily hours is unlikely due to discomfort and embarrassment, or both.

 Rigid braces, such as the bulky Boston and Milwaukee braces often result in muscle atrophy.